-Covers the development of atom physics; basis of quantum mechanics; oneelectron atom; radiation and radiative transitions; the Pauli principle and atomic shell structure; atomic spectroscopy; molecular binding and molecular spectra; scattering theory; electron spectroscopy; resonance and ionization by electron impact.
+Covers the development of atomic physics; one-electron and multi-electron atoms; fine and hyperfine structure; radiation and radiative transitions; the Pauli principle and atomic shell structure; atomic spectroscopy.
+Also covers a selection of current areas of research in the field such as lasers, laser cooling, and quantum computing.
 Prerequisite: PHYS 343.
 Three credits and lab.